Skip to content

 • Writer produces a draft from brief + dossier

-• Quality gates run in parallel (factuality, SEO, readability)
+• Quality gates run in parallel (factuality, SEO, style -- config-driven per content type)

-• If any gate fails, the writer rewrites (up to 3 times)
+• If any gate fails, the writer rewrites (up to 3 iterations)

 Key Design Decisions

-• Cost ceilings — per-article and monthly token budgets enforced at runtime
+• Cost ceilings -- per-flow token budgets enforced at runtime via ContextVar

-• pgvector hybrid search — vault knowledge base uses semantic (vector) + full-text search in Postgres
+• pgvector hybrid search -- vault knowledge base uses semantic (vector, 70% weight) + full-text search (30% weight)